nuxt-modules/sitemap/README.md

 ```

-### Set host
+### Set Site URL

-You'll need to provide the host of your site in order to generate the sitemap.xml.
+You'll need to provide the URL of your site in order to generate the sitemap.xml.

 ```ts
 export default defineNuxtConfig({